 Prof. Dr. Birgit Abels

 Music occupies a space where our ideas about culture, society, place, history, and life meet.
-It’s a space where we think emotionally, and feel reflectively, about who we are and who we would like to be; in the ephemerality of sound, we transform and co-become with our environment.
-This is why I believe it is fundamentally important that we try to understand the many ways music means: because they tell us things about who we are that we might not know otherwise.
+It’s a space where we think about who we are and who we would like to be, and in this ephemeral sound, we spontaneously find ideas about ourselves reflected in a sonic “mirror space" whose reflection we can look at and within which we can move at the same time.
+This is why I believe it is fundamentally important that we try to understand the many meanings of music, because they tell us things about who we are that we might not know otherwise.
 As we make sense of music, it can help us make sense of ourselves.

 Some boundaries between "musics" have become more and more blurred in the last decades, while others have shifted - in any case, these boundaries are in constant flux.
 This is by no means a new development, but it is evolving at a more rapid pace.
 I believe that the various branches of musicology should primarily offer different perspectives, rather than different methodologies, on music in order to do justice to these changes.
 Cultural musicology is one such set of perspectives.